Rivka Ravitz

 Rivka Ravitz (רבקה רביץ; born 1976) is an Israeli Haredi political administrator.
 Starting in 1999, she worked for Israeli politician Reuven Rivlin, first as his bureau chief and campaign adviser, and, since his election as President of Israel in 2014, as his chief of staff.
 She has received extensive media coverage for being a Haredi mother of 12 in a high-profile political position.

-In March 2024 she was appointed Chief of Staff for the new mayor of Beit Shemesh, Shmuel Greenberg.

 Early life and education

 She was born in Israel in 1976 to American immigrant parents.
 She is the second of 10 siblings.
 She attended the Bais Yaakov school system for elementary and high school, graduating with an English teaching certificate.

 Later, after several years of working for Reuven Rivlin in the Knesset, she pursued a degree in management and computer science at the Open University of Israel.
 She then earned an MBA at that institution, and, as of 2017, is working on a PhD in public policy at the University of Haifa.